 - Respond to the bully evenly and firmly.
 Example: “No.” “That’s what you think.”

 - If you can, turn a comment into a joke.
 Example: The bully says, “Stupid outfit!”
 You say: “Thanks!
 I’m glad you noticed.”

 - Turn and walk away, or run if you have to.
 Remove yourself from the situation.
 Go to a place where an adult is present.

 - Remember that you are not the one with the problem.
 It’s the bully who has the problem.

 - If you’re being called names or teased, try “The Fog Tank.”
 Imagine that you’re inside a huge fish tank filled with white fog.
 Then, imagine that the insults are swallowed up by the fog before they reach you.
 Nothing touches you.
 Practice by thinking of the worst things a bully can say to you, then letting the fog eat them up.

 Following these strategies will help your brand rise to the top and succeed.
-It takes more restraint and more “class” to refrain from jumping into an all out brawl with another brand, but it’s worth it.
-People want to do business with Brands that are respectful, classy, and that exercise restraint.
+It takes more restraint and more “class” to refrain from jumping into an all-out brawl with another brand, but it’s worth it.
+People want to do business with Brands that are respectful, classy, and exercise restraint.